Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/Web Server - Nginx/Nginx vHost - Fundamental - Using Regular Expression.md

 - `(.*)` captures everything after `/tools/` and assigns it to `$1`.

 Visiting `domain.tld/tools/app1` redirects and the user can see the url change in the address bar, to: `domain.tld/app/app1`.

+---

+Want case-insensitive?

+The `~*` operator makes the match case-insensitive.